DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-7-ect-ideas-for-observation.md

 - What benefits does this bring to the pupils?
 - What might you do as a result of this?

-## Observation focus: Monitoring pupils’ work during lessons
+## Observation focus: Monitoring pupils' work during lessons

 ### Possible focus during the observation

-- What does the teacher do to monitor pupils’ work during the lesson?
+- What does the teacher do to monitor pupils' work during the lesson?
 - Does the teacher use verbal or written feedback or both?
 - How do pupils respond?
 - What is the impact of the teacher monitoring during lessons?